 Hiring managers from large global companies, senior executives, and mid-level managers were asked to rate universities on a scale of 1 “marginal” to 100 “outstanding” or “don’t know.”

-However, this is by no means a comprehensive list, while the universities above are the “World’s Best Universities For Graduate Employability, 2017,” according to the CEOWORLD magazine — there may be many other universities that offer excellent programs.
+However, this is by no means a comprehensive list, while the universities above are the “World’s Best Universities For Executive Employability, 2017,” according to the CEOWORLD magazine — there may be many other universities that offer excellent programs.

 * This rankings should not be viewed as the most important aspect when choosing a university, and are simply one element to consider.